 Essex Children and Families Service were rated as 'Outstanding' by Ofsted.
-We are recognised as a service who have: an exceptional leadership team; a culture of collaboration, integrity and compassion; and who effectively promote the development and wellbeing of children, young people and their families; protecting them from neglect and abuse.
+We are recognised as a service who have: an exceptional leadership team; a culture of collaboration, integrity, and compassion; and who effectively promotes the development and wellbeing of children, young people and their families, protecting them from neglect and abuse.

-All post holders will work with partners to promote understanding of attachment and trauma and deliver a range of early help, family support and interventions which effectively support children's placement stability.
+All post holders will work creatively with social work colleagues and partner agencies to promote an understanding of attachment and trauma and deliver a range of support and interventions for birth families, foster families, adoptive families, and Special Guardianship families.